Data Privacy and Cookies Policy

 – “Persistent” cookies, which remain until you delete them or they expire;

-Both Session and Persistent cookies offer useful end-user features ( remembering login details between sessions, items saved in your shopping basket, personalised site layouts / preferences, etc.)
+Both Session and Persistent cookies offer useful end-user features ( remembering login details between sessions, items saved in your shopping basket, personalized site layouts/preferences, etc.)

-– “Tracking” cookies utilize third party tracking and analytics technologies to optimize sites, identify trends, track browsing behaviour, provide preference related marketing and provide functionality such as ‘liking’ an article, topic, etc.
+– “Tracking” cookies utilize third-party tracking and analytics technologies to optimize sites, identify trends, track browsing behavior, provide preference-related marketing and provide functionality such as ‘liking’ an article, topic, etc.

 – “Web beacons” or “Pixel Tags”, which are electronic images also known as single-pixel gifs.

 5.3.
 Web beacons are sometimes used in HTML-formatted emails in order to tell us whether our emails are opened and verify any clicks through to links or advertisements within the email.
 We may use this information for (inter alia) determining which of our emails are more interesting to you.